This post may contain affiliate links.

 Instructions

-- ROAST: Preheat oven to 350°F (175 C).
-Toss tomatoes with oil, salt, and pepper, and roast on a parchment lined baking sheet for about 45 minutes, until soft and blistered.
+- ROAST: Preheat oven to 350°F. Toss tomatoes with oil, salt, and pepper, and roast on a parchment lined baking sheet for about 45 minutes, until soft and blistered.1 tablespoon extra virgin olive oil, Salt and pepper to taste

-- SIMMER: Heat up broth to a low simmer in a small pot.
+- SIMMER: Heat up broth in a small saucepan to a low simmer.6-7 cups vegetable broth

-- SAUTÉ: In a saucepan heated over medium-low heat, add olive oil and sauté onions for about 5 minutes, until translucent.
-Add in garlic and cook while stirring until fragrant, about 1 minute.
+- SAUTÉ: In a large saucepan heated over medium-low heat, add olive oil and sauté onions for about 5 minutes, until translucent.
+Add in garlic and cook while stirring until fragrant, about 1 minute.1 tablespoon extra virgin olive oil

-- DEGLAZE: Deglaze with white wine, scraping up any browned bits.
-Cook for a few minutes until alcohol has burned off.
+- DEGLAZE: Deglaze onions and garlic with white wine, scraping up any browned bits.
+Cook for a few minutes until alcohol has burned off.½ cup dry white wine

-- TOAST: Add in the dry risotto and lightly toast in the pan for a few minutes, stirring occasionally.
+- TOAST: Add in the dry risotto and lightly toast in the pan for a few minutes, stirring occasionally.1 ½ cups arborio rice

 - POUR AND STIR: Turn heat to low.
-Add in broth to saucepan ½ cup at a time, stirring frequently.
+Add in warmed broth to saucepan ½ cup at a time, stirring frequently.
 Cook until liquid has absorbed before adding the next ½ cup of broth.
 Each ½ cup should take about 5 minutes to absorb, about 45-60 minutes total.
 Adjust your heat if it is going too quickly or slowly.
+The final texture of risotto should be slightly chewy, not mushy.
+It should be creamy, slightly runny, and spread out when plated.
+I however like my risotto thicker, so I reduce it a little more.

-- FINISH: When all the liquid has been absorbed, stir in parmesan cheese and butter.
-Mix until combined.
-Do a final taste and add salt and pepper as needed.
-Top with roasted tomatoes, mozzarella balls, basil, and a drizzle of balsamic reduction.
+- FINISH: When all the liquid has been absorbed, stir in parmesan cheese and butter and mix until combined.
+Taste and add salt and pepper as needed.
+Top with roasted tomatoes, mozzarella balls, basil, and a drizzle of balsamic reduction.1 tablespoon unsalted butter, 8 ounces mozzarella balls, ¼ cup balsamic glaze, Fresh basil

 Notes